São Paulo: Sports

 Volleyball, basketball, skateboard and tennis are other major sports.
 There are several traditional sports clubs in São Paulo that are home for teams in many championships.
 The most important are Esporte Clube Pinheiros (waterpolo, women's volleyball, swimming, men's basketball and handball), Clube Athletico Paulistano (basketball), Esporte Clube Banespa (volleyball, handball and futsal), Esporte Clube Sírio (basketball), Associação Atlética Hebraica (basketball), Clube Atlético Monte Líbano (basketball), Clube de Campo Associação Atlética Guapira (amateur football) and Clube Atlético Ipiranga (multi-sports and former professional football).

 The São Silvestre Race takes place every New Year's Eve.
 It was first held in 1925, when the competitors ran about 8,000 m.
 Since then, the distance raced varied, but is now set at 15 km.
 The São Paulo Indy 300 was an IndyCar Series race in Santana that ran annually from 2010 to 2013.
 The event was removed from the 2014 season calendar.
 São Paulo hosted the official 1984 Tournament of the Americas (basketball) where the Brazilian national team won its first out of four gold medals.

 In Bom Retiro district, there is a public baseball stadium, Estádio Mie Nishi, while Santo Amaro district is the seat of the Núcleo de Alto Rendimento (NAR) is a high performance sports center focused on Olympic athletes.
 São Paulo is also rugby union's stronghold in Brazil, with the main rugby field in the city being at the São Paulo Athletic Club, São Paulo's oldest club, founded by the British community.
-The Cobras Brasil XV, Brazilian professional franchise that plays the Super Rugby Americas, is based in São Paulo.
+The Cobras Brasil Rugby, Brazilian professional franchise that plays the Super Rugby Americas, is based in São Paulo.